openlab-at-city-tech/openlab/wp-content/plugins/wp-reading-progress/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =

-For speed the plugin looks for elements to stick to only once per request, this should work.
-If not, please let me know and downgrade to 1.5.0 in the meantime.

 = 1.4.0 =

-The bar will select between multiple elements when available and pick the first one in the viewport.
-If you use it with a sticky element please check whether it still behaves as you expect, or stick it to a better element from now on.

 If you upgrade from a version before 1.3.0, you have to check the `post` post type in the WP Reading Bar settings manually to keep the same behaviour.